iconindicators/appindicators/README.md

     deactivate
 ```

-You will likely need to also install various operating system packages; refer to the installation instructions for the given indicator at [https://pypi.org](https://pypi.org).
+Various operating system packages will likely need to be installed; refer to the installation instructions for the given indicator at [https://pypi.org](https://pypi.org).

 ## Installing a Wheel Directly
-Rather than install via `PyPI` or `TestPyPI`, you may install a wheel in the local file system:
+Rather than install via `PyPI` or `TestPyPI`, a wheel may be installed in the local file system:

 ```
     if [ ! -d $HOME/.local/venv_indicatortest ]; then python3 -m venv $HOME/.local/venv_indicatortest; fi && \